treeverse/lakeFS/design/open/spark-outputcommitter/committer.md

 Hadoop comes with several OutputCommitter algorithms.
 For S3 these try to bridge the gap between the Hadoop assumed semantics of a POSIX-ish filesystem (HDFS) and the actual semantics of an object store (S3).

+Of course, any Hadoop OutputCommitter that is unrelated to lakeFS can only ever perform HOC commits.
+Any lakeFS commits on the written data will need to be separately managed by user code or manually.

 The best correct committer is probably the [magic committer][magic].
 It works using only S3 (with its current consistency guarantees!), without